TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Observations

 \subsubsection{Radial velocities}

 To characterize the TOI-2155 system and confirm the nature of its transiting companion, we obtained a total of 27 spectra using the Tillinghast Reflector Echelle Spectrograph (TRES) \citep{gaborthesis} on the 1.5-meter telescope at the Fred L. Whipple Observatory on Mount Hopkins, Arizona.
 These 27 spectra were used to measure the radial velocity (RV) variations induced by the companion, allowing us to determine its mass.
 TRES covers a wavelength range of 3850 to 9096~\AA\ and has a resolving power of approximately $R \sim 44{,}000$.
 The TRES team measured relative RVs at each orbital phase using multiple \'{e}chelle orders per spectrum \citep{buchhave2010}.
 Cosmic rays were identified and removed through visual inspection of each order, and low signal-to-noise orders were excluded, along with those contaminated by telluric absorption.
 Each spectrum's radial velocity (RV) was determined by cross-correlating the individual \'{e}chelle orders against a median co-added template constructed from the out-of-transit spectra, with outlier pixels replaced during the template creation.
 The relative RV for each observation was computed as the average of the velocities from all usable orders.
-Finally, the measurements were shifted to correct for the long-term drift in the TRES zero point, which is measured via nightly monitoring of RV standard stars \citep[similar to the process outlined in][]{quinn2014}.
+Finally, the measurements were shifted to correct for long-term drift in the TRES zero point, which is monitored nightly via RV standard stars \citep[similar to the process outlined in][]{quinn2014}.
 The RV uncertainties are calculated from the standard deviations of the RVs of the individual \'{e}chelle orders, and inflated by the instrumental jitter measured in the scatter of the standard star RVs (typically 10 to 15 m s$^{-1}$).
-With exposure lengths of 1300\,s to 2400\,s, respectively, these spectra were obtained on September 23, 2020, and October 11, 2020, in approximately opposite orbital phases (near RV extrema), providing us with an S/N between 27.6 and 31.9.
-The RVs derived from TRES are listed in Table~\ref{table:rvdata}.
+We obtained a series of radial-velocity measurements of TOI-2155 with the TRES spectrograph, spanning a time baseline of approximately two years from September 2020 to October 2022.
+Two early spectra were obtained on September 23 and October 11, 2020, with exposure times of 1300–2400 s and signal-to-noise ratios of 27.6-31.9.
+Additional TRES observations were subsequently acquired to sample the orbit over a longer time interval and refine the radial-velocity solution.
+The complete set of RVs derived from TRES is listed in Table~\ref{table:rvdata}.